The City. Istanbul. Documentary and art photographer Alexey Terentyev

 The City.
 Istanbul

 I was born in a big city.
-And I’ve always had a very ambivalent relationship with the city.
+And I have always had a very ambivalent attitude towards the city.
 On the one hand, it’s a place of great opportunity.
 And at the same time, it’s a place of privacy.
 You can live in a city for a long time and nobody cares about you.
 Nobody knows your private life.
 There’s a downside.
 Individuality disappears in the city.
 You feel loneliness in the city more than anywhere else.
 You are helpless and defenseless in the city.
 The city can give a lot, but it can also be very cruel.
 It is known that the rate of depression and suicide is higher in cities.
-The expression “Moscow does not believe in tears” applies to any big city.
+The expression “Moscow does not believe in tears” can be applied to any big city.
+The expression “Istanbul does not believe in tears” will also be true.

 This is a very personal, somewhat therapeutic story.